Contrasting Amcor (AMCR) & The Competition

 |2.58

-Amcor presently has a consensus target price of $12.15, suggesting a potential downside of 1.14%.
-As a group, “Miscellaneous manufacturing industries” companies have a potential upside of 39.35%.
+Amcor currently has a consensus target price of $12.15, indicating a potential upside of 3.05%.
+As a group, “Miscellaneous manufacturing industries” companies have a potential upside of 46.12%.
 Given Amcor’s competitors stronger consensus rating and higher probable upside, analysts plainly believe Amcor has less favorable growth aspects than its competitors.

 Summary